-2.1.1.
-Mining Frequent Patterns
+2.1.1 Mining Frequent Patterns

-Discovering patterns that appear many times in large input datasets is a well-known problem in data mining [16].
+Discovering patterns that appear many times in large input datasets is a wellknown problem in data mining (Han et al. 2006).
 Many algorithms, such as frequent itemset mining, sequential pattern mining, and graph pattern mining, aim to capture frequent patterns.
 A number of algorithms specific to software engineering tasks have been proposed.
-For example, interaction pattern mining [17] analyzes traces of system-user interactions to discover frequently recurring activities and uses them as parts of functional requirements for re-engineering.
-Iterative pattern mining (CLIPPER) [2] takes in a set of execution profiles containing methods invoked during the executions and then identifies methods that often need to be invoked together or in a particular order as usage specifications for the methods.
+For example, interaction pattern mining (El-Ramly et al. 2002) analyzes traces of system-user interactions to discover frequently recurring activities and uses them as parts of functional requirements for re-engineering.
+Iterative pattern mining (CLIPPER) (Lo et al. 2007a) takes in a set of execution profiles containing methods invoked during the executions and then identifies methods that often need to be invoked together or in a particular order as usage specifications for the methods.

-2.1.2.
-Mining Value-Based Invariants
+2.1.2 Mining Value-Based Invariants

 A value-based invariant captures the relation (e.g., x==y) among program variables that should be satisfied at a program point (e.g., when a method returns).
-Daikon is the pioneer and most well-known work extracting value-based invariants [3].
+Daikon is the pioneer and most well-known work extracting valuebased invariants (Ernst et al. 2007).
 It has many invariant templates, such as Equality (e.g., x==y), IntGreaterThan (e.g., iVal1>=iVal2), IntArraySorted (e.g., isSorted(iArray1)), etc. Based on a set of input execution traces, Daikon matches the traces to the templates at various program points of interests (e.g., method entries and exits).
 Instances of the invariant templates satisfied by all (or most) of the input traces are outputted.

-Value-based invariants generated by Daikon can be used independently, or be used in conjunction with other kinds of specifications, e.g., to enrich finite-state machines [5] or sequence diagrams [18].
+Value-based invariants generated by Daikon can be used independently, or be used in conjunction with other kinds of specifications, e.g., to enrich finite-state machines (Lorenzoli et al. 2008) or sequence diagrams (Lo et al. 2010).

-2.1.3.
-Mining Finite-State Machines
+2.1.3 Mining Finite-State Machines

-Many of these algorithms extend or make use of techniques from the grammar inference community [19, 20, 5].
-One of these algorithms, k-tails [20], builds a prefix tree acceptor from a set of execution traces that capture input-output behaviors; the nodes of the prefix tree acceptor are then merged based on some evaluation criteria, e.g., the similarity of the subsequent k-paths whose lengths are at most k, to form finite-state machines, which are then used as specifications of program behaviors.
+Many of these algorithms extend or make use of techniques from the grammar inference community (Ammons et al. 2002; Biermann et al. 1972; Lorenzoli et al. 2008).
+One of these algorithms, k-tails (Biermann et al. 1972), builds a prefix tree acceptor from a set of execution traces that capture input-output behaviors; the nodes of the prefix tree acceptor are then merged based on some evaluation criteria, e.g., the similarity of the subsequent k-paths whose lengths are at most k, to form finite-state machines, which are then used as specifications of program behaviors.

-2.1.4.
-Mining Sequence Diagrams
+2.1.4 Mining Sequence Diagrams

 Sequence diagrams are a visual formalism to specify the ordering of events among components in a system.
-Different algorithms exist for mining various kinds of sequence diagrams, such as UML sequence diagrams [21], message sequence charts [22], message sequence graphs [4], live sequence charts (LSCs) [23, 24, 6], etc. Such visual diagrams can help maintainers of a program to better understand how various components in the program interact with each other.
+Different algorithms exist for mining various kinds of sequence diagrams, such as UML sequence diagrams (Briand et al. 2006), message sequence charts (Sousa et al. 2007), message sequence graphs (Kumar et al. 2011), live sequence charts (LSCs) (Damm et al. 2001; Harel et al. 2008; Lo et al. 2007b), etc. Such visual diagrams can help maintainers of a program to better understand how various components in the program interact with each other.

-2.1.5.
-Mining Temporal Rules
+2.1.5 Mining Temporal Rules